 - a.
-Firebombing Delivery Systems on tendered aircraft (where required) must: - i. have received or be capable of receiving approval (provisional or full) from a Member as set out in NAFC Standard OPS-001; and - ii. meet the other requirements of the Specimen Contract. - b.
+Firebombing Delivery Systems on tendered aircraft (where required) must: - i. have received or be capable of receiving approval (provisional or full) from the Member as set out in NAFC Standard OPS-001; and - ii. meet the other requirements of the Specimen Contract. - b.
 Tenders must include all relevant information that demonstrates how any proposed aircraft and its Firebombing Delivery System meets the Service requirements.

 1.11.
-Air Attack Supervision Platforms
+Air Attack Supervision and Reconnaissance Services